-“Žilavka ” & ”Blatina” as Herzegovina’s Autochthonous Wine Grapes
+“Žilavka ” & ”Blatina” as Autochthonous Wine Grapes of Herzegovina

 Herzegovina is proud of the two types of wine grapes and those are “Žilavka” (white wine grape) and “Blatina” (red wine grape).

-Name of “Žilavka” (Bos. žila means vein) is probably from it’s look when the grapes are ripe.
-Through its thick but transparent skin you can see the grape fine veins. “Žilavka” is characteristic for its unique grandeur, delicacy, boon and abundance.
+Name “Žilavka” (Bos. žila means vein) is probably derived from it’s look when the grapes are ripe.
+Through its thick but transparent skin you can see the grape fine veins. “Žilavka” is characteristic for its unique grandeur, delicacy and abundance.
 Therefore, “Žilavka” is a symbol of Herzegovina, the region of sunny and karst ambience.

 “Blatina” is a quality and in specific locations a premium quality dry red wine, produced with the variety of grapes that has the same name.
-It has a dark ruby red colour, particular and characteristic aroma, as well as a full and harmonious taste.
 It is good to let “Blatina” age for several years in wooden barrels.
 Therefore, the quality is the highest with up to 5 years of ageing.